September 30th

 Mind and body are two sides of the same coin; one cannot exist without the other, and the condition of one profoundly influences the other.

 It’s natural for a person suffering from a physical ailment to experience mental distress.
-When energy is low, spirits tend to drag down.
+When energy is low, the spirit tends to drag down.
 Tasks that once felt effortless would require extra effort, especially in the case of chronic conditions.
-(The poet is not referring to acute ailments like colds or flu, which can be easily caught but are often temporary.)
+(The poet is not referring to acute ailments like colds or the flu, which can be easily caught but are often temporary.)

 Conversely, if the mind is afflicted, the body struggles to perform at its best.
 In fact, it can be more challenging to get rid of physical illness when the mind is not at ease than the other way around.

-The connection between mind and body is so profound that there are numerous instances where treating one led to the alleviation of the other.
+The connection between mind and body is so profound that there are numerous instances where treating one of them has led to the alleviation of the other.
 Many times, ailments of the mind manifest as physical diseases.
 Therefore, maintaining a healthy and alert mind is crucial.

-To be happy, a healthy mind and body are essential.
-The body can achieve what the mind believes in because - mind over matter!
-When mind and body are in harmony, happiness becomes the natural outcome.
+A healthy mind and body are essential to be happy.
+The body can achieve what the mind believes in, because—mind over matter!
+When the mind and the body are in harmony, happiness is the natural outcome.

 Stay healthy, stay happy!